Solviento/notes/java/JAVA-REVIEW/java-entry-level-interview.md

 - A class is a blueprint or prototype from which objects are created.

 What Is Inheritance?
 - Inheritance provides a powerful and natural mechanism for organizing and structuring your software.
-Objects can relate to each other with either a “has a”, “uses a” or an “is a” relationship.
+Objects can relate to each other with either “has a”, “uses a” or an “is a” relationship.
 “Is a” is the inheritance way of object relationship.
 - Rather than duplicate functionality, inheritance allows you to inherit functionality from another class, called a superclass or base class.

 **Interfaces**